untitaker/mastodon-list-bot/README.md

 RUST_LOG=info cargo run run-once --host=mastodon.social --token=...
 ```

-Your list is now populated with new accounts.
-Run this program periodically to
+Your lists are now populated with new accounts.
+Run this program periodically
-update it (this both adds and removes accounts).
+to update it (this both adds and removes accounts).

 ## Caveats